a P h y s i c s f o r O p e n S y s t e m s

 Plate Tectonic Flow...

 The motion of the earth's continental plates is very gradual, and any changes in the rate of movement might be assumed to be imperceptible.
 Good time-series measurements of the physical location of 'fixed' sites on the earth are now becoming available, gathered with satellite observation by the USGS Global Positioning System (GPS).
+A search for better data and method refinements are needed to make this approach more revealing.
 The directly observed rates of plate motion are minute, 1 cm/yr, and the data is significantly noisy.
 The particular kind of noise is problematic for the current DR technique, in that the noise is large scale and often clustered and one-sided.
 Derivative reconstructions of the motion of neighboring sites in the San Francisco/Oakland basin (called PBL1 and TIBB), appear to display both matching accelerations in the tectonic flow and matching noise events in the calibration of the measure.

 back to contents